 Get in touch with Dan at firstname.lastname@example.org or on Twitter at @danapfel.

 Rose Espinola began organizing around endowment issues as a student at the University of Pennsylvania.
 She successfully organized for her university to end investment in the hotel-management company HEI Hotels & Resorts.
 Beginning her first year of college, Rose also organized with the Coalition of Immokalee Workers, founding the ally group Philly Fair Food and being part of Burger King, Trader Joe’s, and Aramark victories.
 Rose is from the South Florida suburbs/swamplands and identifies as xicana.
 She is a proud MEChA alumna and has also been involved in School of Americas Watch, Alta Gracia, and the Workers Rights Consortium.
 Rose has traveled extensively throughout Latin America, living, learning, and organizing as an ally to sibling movements.

 Rose is especially interested in collective liberation, corporate campaigns, and movement messaging.
 Some of her other favorite things include long walks, raw veganism, and (non-raw vegan) ice cream.
 Contact Rose at email@example.com.

 Annie McShiras, Development Director

 Kate is a student representative on the board who has been involved with endowment issues since her first semester at Swarthmore College.
 She is a member of Swarthmore Mountain Justice, a group pressuring the college to divest its holdings in the fossil fuel industry.
 In addition to climate justice work, Kate is an active member of the Swarthmore Labor Action Project and an intern with Movement Catalyst, a movement support group for community-based social justice organizations working primarily on housing rights.
-She is a History major and Political Science minor.
+A senior at Swarthmore, she is a History major and Political Science minor.